How to Date Photos When Even Your Family Can’t Remember Them!

 Start Organizing By Using Batches

-After reading all of this, you too might feel just like Patty D. currently does — completely stressed out when looking in your one giant folder on your computers' hard drive full of hundreds of undated photos.
+After reading all of this, you too might feel just like Patty D. currently does — completely stressed out when looking in your one giant folder on your computers' storage drive full of hundreds of undated photos.

 You probably feel like you aren't getting anywhere when you see all of your undated “misfit” photos.